trimstray/nginx-admins-handbook/doc/RULES.md

   > Recently new vulnerabilities like Zombie POODLE, GOLDENDOODLE, 0-Length OpenSSL and Sleeping POODLE were published for websites that use `CBC` (Cipher Block Chaining) block cipher modes.
 These vulnerabilities are applicable only if the server uses TLS 1.2 or TLS 1.1 or TLS 1.0 with `CBC` cipher modes.
 Look at [Zombie POODLE, GOLDENDOODLE, & How TLSv1.3 Can Save Us All](https://i.blackhat.com/asia-19/Fri-March-29/bh-asia-Young-Zombie-Poodle-Goldendoodle-and-How-TLSv13-Can-Save-Us-All.pdf) presentation from Black Hat Asia 2019.

-  > Disable TLS cipher modes (all ciphers that start with `TLS_RSA_WITH_*`) that use RSA encryption because they are really vulnerable to [ROBOT](https://robotattack.org/) attack.
+  > Disable TLS cipher modes that use RSA encryption (all ciphers that start with `TLS_RSA_WITH_*`) because they are really vulnerable to [ROBOT](https://robotattack.org/) attack.
 Not all servers that support `RSA` key exchange are vulnerable, but it is recommended to disable `RSA` key exchange ciphers as it does not support forward secrecy.
 TLS 1.3 doesn’t use `RSA` key exchanges because they’re not forward secret.

   > You should also absolutely disable weak ciphers regardless of the TLS version do you use, like those with `DSS`, `DSA`, `DES/3DES`, `RC4`, `MD5`, `SHA1`, `null`, anon in the name.

   > We have a nice online tool for testing compatibility cipher suites with user agents: [CryptCheck](https://tls.imirhil.fr/suite).
 I think it will be very helpful for you.

   > If in doubt, use one of the recommended Mozilla kits (see below).

+  At the end, some interesting statistics [Logjam: the latest TLS vulnerability explained](https://blog.cloudflare.com/logjam-the-latest-tls-vulnerability-explained/):

+  > _94% of the TLS connections to CloudFlare customer sites uses `ECDHE` (more precisely 90% of them being `ECDHE-RSA-AES` of some sort and 10% `ECDHE-RSA-CHACHA20-POLY1305`) and provides Forward Secrecy.
+The rest use static `RSA` (5.5% with `AES`, 0.6% with `3DES`)._

   **My recommendation:**